usmansbk/blog-draft/markdowns/redux.md

 // UI logic section
 ```

-The State section code will not do anything related to DOM manipulation and the UI section will not directly manipulate the state.
-The state section will be "dumb" and know nothing about the UI using it.
+The State logic section code will not manipulate the DOM or access any UI section code.
+While the UI section will handle DOM manipulation.